shyeolekar5/DeepCollab/README.md

 - **Customer-Centric Approach**: Personalization of marketing efforts to improve customer experience.
 - **Data-Driven Decision Making**: Leveraging machine learning to extract insights and improve business strategies.

-### Expected Project Outcomes
+### Objectives
 Our project aims to:
 1. **Segment customers** based on purchasing behavior and demographics using clustering techniques.
+For example, can we classify customers as high-value or budget shoppers based on their purchasing behavior and promotional usage?
 2. **Develop a predictive model** to analyze the effectiveness of promotional campaigns.
+For example, can we predict their likelihood of responding to future marketing campaigns using past data?
 3. **Provide insights** on optimizing marketing efforts to increase customer engagement and revenue.

 ## Risks and Uncertainties